peel3r/cpms/README.md

 # about
-this is a pain assessment system where user can come and log his pain records user can see charts displaying pain mood and cognitive performance [![Build Status](https://travis-ci.org/peel3r/cpms.svg?branch=master)](https://travis-ci.org/peel3r/cpms)
+this is a chronic pain management system where user can come and log his symptoms goals and activities in order to understand correlations between them. user can see charts displaying pain mood and cognitive performance against daily activities [![Build Status](https://travis-ci.org/peel3r/cpms.svg?branch=master)](https://travis-ci.org/peel3r/cpms)
 #to do
 update readme file
 create articles for services
+add help button on goals and activities revamp targets view add % of target completed for a day add remaining time to achieve daily target add more data about activity on the activities view

 new feature
 -----------